 When you live in a foreign country where everything is different and they speak a totally different language, it's hard to not crave a little bit of normalcy like you had back home.

-Make it a little easier by doing the following: Get out and do as much as you can (staying indoors will only make it worse), avoid calling back home too frequently, find humor in all the weird things, talk to your ILP group (they're going through it too) and bring some comfort food for the hardest days.
+Make it a little easier by getting out and do as much as you can (staying indoors will only make it worse), avoid calling back home too frequently, find humor in all the weird things, talk to your ILP group (they're going through it too) and bring some comfort food for the hardest days.

 Traveling is a mental game and you have to know how to play.
 When your homesickness and jet lag kick in, it can do some weird things to your brain.
 Little things like a missing a bus or getting a little lost can all of a sudden feel like the end of the world.
 Going into a restaurant that doesn't have pictures or an English menu can be exhausting.
 Carrying everything around in a suitcase or backpack can be tough, especially if all you want to do is sit in bed and just hang out for a minute.
 It can be mentally draining, so be prepared to encounter that!

 Make it a little easier by giving yourself a break!
 When you feel those moments coming on, shop at a cute cafe or a park and take an hour to compose yourself.
-Chances are good that you're either tired and need a little break or hungry.
+Chances are good that you're either tired and need a little break or are hungry.
 Once you've rested, you'll feel like a new person.
 Especially when you are living abroad for a semester, you'll need to see how you're doing mentally and take breaks when necessary.

 If you want to go outside of your comfort zone and really get to know yourself (and your friends), travel abroad!
 You'll learn so many new things about yourself and how strong you really are.
 It takes a strong person to live outside of their comfort zone for a semester and you will feel yourself grow in ways you never thought you would.

-It can be very tiring living out of your comfort zone for too long though, so bring some things from home like your favorite snack and movie or a blanket that can bring you back down when you need it.
+It can be very tiring living out of your comfort zone for too long though, so bring some things from home like your favorite travel snacks and movie or a blanket that can bring you back down when you need it.
 Making friends will also help you feel more comfortable in a totally new culture — find ways to connect with your ILP group so you have a solid support system to help you through the tough times on your trip.

 Traveling is hard no matter what, but doing it alone can be even harder.
 If you volunteer abroad with the International Language Programs, you will get your very own travel group that you will teach with, travel with and live with.
 It makes everything much easier when you have someone to go through it with!